 As of January 28, 2024, we had 952 employees in research and development, 255 employees in operations, and 710 employees in selling, general and administrative, including functions that support operational activities.
 Our focus on innovation gives us a unique appreciation to the importance of recruitment, retention and the professional development of our employees.
 Our talent acquisition processes focus on the increasingly complex talent market and building our pipeline for an even more diverse and inclusive workforce.
-The health and well-being of our employees and their families remains our highest priority, and supporting and improving the local communities in which our employees are located is an important part of our culture.
+The health and well-being of our employees are located is an important part of our culture.
 We continue to benchmark and enhance our total compensation and benefits packages across the countries in which our offices are located.